Breast cancerMammograms; Mastectomy

 - Limit consumption of processed and red meat.

-- Women should limit alcohol consumption to 1 drink per day (women at high risk for breast cancer should consider not drinking alcohol at all).
+- Limit alcohol consumption to 1 drink per day (women at high risk for breast cancer should consider not drinking alcohol at all).

 For breast cancer survivors, the ACS recommends diets that include lots of fruits and vegetables, low amounts of saturated fat (from meat and high-fat dairy products), and moderate or no alcohol consumption.